UPDATE 1: Full SteamVR platform support

 To create a perfectly immersive experience for the user, optical information is augmented with data from an inertial measurement unit at a rate of 800Hz.
 Additionally to the high frequency / low-latency updates, a head motion model is used to predict future movements of the player’s head.
 This creates an impression of zero latency gameplay.

-In its current configuration the system can track up to 6 actors simultaneously, each holding two VIVE controllers to interact with the environment.
+In its current configuration the system can track up to 20 actors simultaneously, each holding a VIVE controller to interact with the environment.
 Players wear backpack PCs to provide visualization and audio.

-LPVR-VIVE covers an area of 15m x 15m.
+The solution covers an area of 15m x 15m or more.
 There is an outer border of 1.5m that is out of the detection range of the cameras.
 This results in an actual, usable playground area of 13.5m x 13.5m.
 The overall size of the playground is 182.25m².
 The cameras are grouped around the playground to provide optimum coverage of the complete area.

 Contact us for further information.